PLOS/ambraproject/Quickstart-Guide.md

 ### Viewing the "hello world" page for each component

-Go to `http://localhost:<PORT>` to view the root page for each application
+Go to `http://localhost:<PORT>` to view the root page for each application.

 1. Rhino: Swagger API interface
-2. crepo: Swagger API interface
+2. CRepo: Swagger API interface
-3. Wombat: debug or root page.
+3. Wombat: Debug or root page

 ## Ingesting an article